 The National Institute of Building Sciences' definition emphasizes that BIM "serves as a shared knowledge resource for information about a facility forming a reliable basis for decisions during its lifecycle from inception onward."
 Other professionals still view BIM as simply a 3D model of a proposed project.

-Here are three areas that are already being impacted by the first wave of BIM adoption that you should consider as you ponder the future of BIM and how it will impact your firm:
+Here are three areas that are already being impacted by BIM adoption that you should consider as you ponder the future of BIM and how it will affect your firm:

 Competition for Talent

-As BIM standards begin cropping up around the world (it’s already happened in the U.K. and Singapore), new graduates and junior designers will look to join firms that provide the best training opportunities.
-Firms which have started integrating BIM into at least some of its projects will be able to provide the on-the-job training these new graduates are looking for.
+As BIM standards begin cropping up around the world (it's already happened in the U.K. and Singapore), new graduates and junior designers will look to join firms that provide the best training opportunities.
+Firms that have started integrating BIM into at least some of their projects will be able to provide the on-the-job training these new graduates are looking for.

 If your firm has already made a full or partial leap to the BIM platform, another factor in attracting top talent is having the most up-to-date version of BIM software.
 Hedging against the rapidly changing technology can be accomplished by enlisting the help of a BIM consultant.

 Architects can reap great rewards with just the design benefits that BIM can offer.
 Enterprising architects, however, can tap into BIM capabilities that benefit non-design activities as well.

 For example, your firm's BIM platform can serve as a powerful link between a project's architects, engineers and construction contractors when paired up with your choice of an automated software package that manages your document storage and sharing needs.